DataDog/documentation/content/en/tracing/guide/inferred-service-opt-in.md

 ## Opt in

 To opt in, you must adjust your Datadog Agent and APM Tracer configurations.
+After these changes, you might have [migration actions to take](#global-default-service-naming-migration).

 ### Datadog Agent configuration